Seven reasons why WordPress is great for small businesses

 You might want to outsource some of your writing, promotion, order handling, or comment moderation tasks to a freelance professional or a new employee.
 With WordPress, you can assign specific access roles for people who work for you.

 For example, while you always have total access to everything that’s on your site, you can choose to give other people limited access to publish content or moderate comments on your blog.
 Read this post to learn more about the different user roles you can assign for your website.

 6. You won’t need to worry about spam comments

 Want to prevent inappropriate or irrelevant comments from showing up on your published blog posts?
 Easy.
 With WordPress, you can choose how you moderate comments and which ones to approve.
-For example, you can decide you want to vet all posts or, if you’re short on time, just those that contain specific words or lots of links.
+It’s a great way to build a community around your posts while keeping the spammers at bay.

 7. It’s scalable so it can grow with your business

-With WordPress you can think big without having to worry about the technical aspects of it.
+With WordPress, you can think big without having to worry about the technical aspects of it.
 Want to add a few extra pages or a dedicated page for a new product or service you’re launching?
+You can.
 How about a booking form that visitors can fill out to hire you on the spot?
 You just need to find the right plugin.
 Or maybe you’re thinking about adding a blog to attract more potential customers to your site?
 Well, WordPress was built for blogging.

 With WordPress, it’s all possible.
 No matter how successful your small business becomes, you can rest assured you can update your website to reflect your growth and new business goals with little effort.

 You should consider using a WordPress hosting company, like 123 Reg, that makes it easy to upgrade your package when you need to, so you’ll be able to access more hosting resources as your website grows.